CapricanDRJ/witchers_shakespeare/index.md

 Morbius' allegiance, sadly, seems to wane.

-Begone, then, Morbius, from Watchers' view,
+Begone, then, Morbius, from Witchers' view,

 Nor trouble us with discord once again.